jrandj/aws-solutions-architect-associate/README.md

 	* Edge locations are endpoints for AWS that are used for caching content.
 THere are many more edge locations than regions.

 1. AWS security best practices (for example, the principle of least privilege).

+	* Only assign a user the minimum amount of privileges they need to do their job.

 1. The AWS shared responsibility model.